Braunschweig: Population

-Braunschweig has a population of 272,000 and is the 2nd largest city in Lower Saxony.
+Braunschweig has a population of 255,500 and is the 2nd largest city in Lower Saxony.
 Braunschweig is considered as one of the oldest cities in Germany, founded in 1031 by Henry the Lion.
 Braunschweig first reached its peak of over 100,000 in 1890.
 In the 1960s and 1970s industrialization boomed in Braunschweig due to automobile and other companies coming to Braunschweig and surrounding cities like Wolfsburg and Salzgitter.
-Braunschweig's population reached its highest peak of population in 1975 with population of about 273,000 and is expected to exceed this count during the year 2025 and other years.
-Braunschweig's population started to decline in the 1980s.
+Braunschweig's population reached its highest peak of population in 1975 with population of about 273,000 and is expected to exceed this count during the year 2030.
+Braunschweig's population started to decline in the 1980s as emigration rates rose and a strong labour shortage started.
 In the 1990s - after the German reunification - it began to grow again as many East Germans moved there due to its close proximity to former East Germany, 75% of the Germans living in Braunschweig come from different parts of Germany; most are from Former East Germany, Hessen and North Rhine Westphalia.
+Many migrants from neighbouring eastern nations came to the city to help with labour shortage.

 Currently, Braunschweig has a strong focus on research and development.
 According to 2019 data, it has the highest R&D intensity (ratio of R&D expenditure to GDP) in the entire EU and over 4% of all employed people are R&D personnel.
+The population is also expected to increase by 20% by the year 2030 from 2020.